raetha/wyzesense2mqtt/README.md

 See [docs/HA_MQTT_COMPLIANCE.md](docs/HA_MQTT_COMPLIANCE.md) for details on the MQTT discovery format used and how schema migrations/cleanup work.

 ## Home Assistant
 Home Assistant simply needs to be configured with the MQTT broker that the gateway publishes topics to.
 Once configured, the MQTT integration will automatically add a device for each sensor, along with entities for state, battery, and signal strength (plus temperature/humidity for climate and leak sensors).
 By default these entities will have a `device_class` of `opening` for contact sensors, `motion` for motion sensors, and `moisture` for leak sensors, and the device will be named `WyzeSense <MAC>`.
-To adjust the `device_class` to `door` or `window` and set a custom device name, update the `sensors.yaml` configuration file and trigger a [reload](#reload-sensors).
+The following settings are adjustable live from the HA sensor device page and are written back to `sensors.yaml` automatically:

+- **Sensor name** — renames the HA device and updates discovery
+- **Device class** — for contact sensors: `door`, `window`, `opening`, `garage_door`, `lock`; for motion sensors: `motion`, `occupancy`
+- **Invert state** — swaps `payload_on`/`payload_off` in HA discovery, useful for sensors installed in a non-standard orientation (e.g. a contact sensor in a doorbell chime box)

+These can also be set directly in `sensors.yaml` and applied via [Reload](#reload-sensors).

-The **Keypad v2** (WSKP1) creates an `alarm_control_panel` entity and a `motion` binary sensor.
-It is designed to be used with [Alarmo](https://github.com/nielsfaber/alarmo) or HA automations — see [docs/keypad.md](docs/keypad.md) for full setup instructions including entry/exit delay handling and PIN configuration.
+The **Keypad v2** (WSKP1) creates an `alarm_control_panel` entity, a `motion` binary sensor, and PIN management entities (`PIN count` sensor, `Arm PIN capture` button, `Clear all PINs` button).
+To add a PIN: press **Arm PIN capture** in HA, then enter the PIN on the physical keypad — ws2m captures it and adds it to the configured list automatically.
+See [docs/keypad.md](docs/keypad.md) for full setup instructions including entry/exit delay handling.

 The **Wyze Video Doorbell V1 Chime** (WCHIME1) creates a `button` entity to trigger playback and `number` entities for ring tone, volume, and repeat count.
 These settings are adjustable directly from the HA device page and are persisted to `sensors.yaml` automatically.